Western Australian Consolidated Acts

 (4) This section does not prevent —

-(a) a body corporate from being represented by an officer or employee of the body corporate (not being a legally qualified person) authorised to conduct the proceedings on its behalf (whether or not he is remunerated by the body corporate for representing it in the proceedings); or
+(a) a body corporate from being represented by an officer or employee of the body corporate (not being a legally qualified person) authorised to conduct the proceedings on its behalf (whether or not the officer or employee is remunerated by the body corporate for representing it in the proceedings); or

-(b) a person from acting as an interpreter for a party, if his fee does not exceed an amount fixed by the court at the hearing.
+(b) a person from acting as an interpreter for a party, if the person’s fee does not exceed an amount fixed by the court at the hearing.

 (5) A person shall not demand or receive any fee or reward for representing or assisting a party to proceedings unless —

-(b) where the party is a body corporate, he is an officer or employee of the body corporate representing it under subsection (4); or
+(b) where the party is a body corporate, the person is an officer or employee of the body corporate representing it under subsection (4); or

-(c) where the party is an owner, he is the agent of the owner appointed to manage the premises the subject of the proceedings on behalf of the owner.
+(c) where the party is a lessor, the person is a property manager of the premises the subject of the proceedings.

 (6) In this section —